By Mike Miller Updated July 5, 2025

 Cedar Keys Hurricane made landfall in the Cedar Keys on Florida's west coast on September 29, 1896 with a wind speed of 125 mph and a storm surge of 10.5 feet.
 It moved quickly over the state without losing much intensity and did extensive damage to homes and agriculture in North Florida and on the east coast.

-Great Miami Hurricane made landfall in Miami on September 18, 1926, the.
+Great Miami Hurricane made landfall in Miami on September 18, 1926.
 It was a Category 4 storm with wind speeds of 150 mph, storm surge of 10-15 feet, property damage of $105 million, and 372 lives lost.
+It became the beginning of the end of the great Florida real estate boom.

 The Labor Day Hurricane struck Upper Matecumbe Key and other Florida Keys on September 3, 1935, as a Category 5 storm with wind speeds of 185 mph, storm surge of 18-20 feet, property damage of $6 million, and 408-600 lives lost.
 It is considered to be the strongest hurricane ever to hit Florida.